 While most medications have certain anticipated side effects, a drug manufacturer has a duty to make its products as reasonably safe as possible, and to inform the medical community and the public of known risks associated with its drugs.
 If a manufacturer fails to do so, it can be held legally responsible if patients are injured as the result of inadequate warnings or the unreasonably dangerous nature of the drug, under a legal theory called "product liability."

 If you gave birth to a child with birth defects after taking Fluvoxamine, it's in your best interests to discuss your legal options with a product liability attorney.
 The costs of treating and caring for a child with birth defects can be overwhelming.
 A successful product liability suit can allow you to obtain compensation for your child's injuries.
-If you're interested in moving forward with your claim, you should schedule a free case consultation with an experienced attorney.
+If you're interested in moving forward with your claim, you should schedule a free claim evaluation from an experienced attorney.